Back To Main Page | Email Us

 My comments:

-Jesus promised that we would have tribulation in this world (John 16:33 and Rev. 2:10).
-He also prayed to the Father that we would not be taken out of this world during tribulation but that we would be kept from evil (John 17:15).
+Jesus Christ promised that we would have tribulation in this world (John 16:33 and Rev. 2:10).
+He also prayed to the Father that we would not be taken out of this world during tribulation but that we would be kept from evil.
+(John 17:15).

-We are also told to wait for "his Son from heaven, whom he raised from the dead, even Jesus, who delivered us from the wrath to come."
+God also tells us to wait for "his Son from heaven, whom he raised from the dead, even Jesus, who delivered us from the wrath to come."
 We must wait for the Lord Jesus, who has already delivered us from the wrath to come.

 The Lord Jesus Christ has already delivered each Christian from the wrath to come!
 This verse does not say "will deliver."
 It says delivered.
 The Bible tells us plainly what "the wrath to come" means.
 The wrath of God is directed toward those who refuse to repent and receive His mercy: the children of disobedience.
 The wrath of God is His punishment on unbelievers.
 (See Luke 3:7, Eph.
 5:6, Col. 3:6, Rev. 6:17)